-NuMI Off-axis $\nu_e$ Appearance (NO$\nu$A) experiment is a long-baseline neutrino oscillation experiment currently operating in the USA.
-Akin to T2K experiment, NO$\nu$A generates intensive beams of muon neutrinos and antineutrinos using accelerated protons.
-The neutrino beam facility NuMI is operates at 700~kW average beam power and its output is monitored by a near detector located 1~km away from the beamline.
-The far detector is located 810~km from the source and is a segmented active calorimeter consisting of highly reflective PVC cells.
-The total fiducial mass of the far detector is 14~kt.
-Both detector facilities are placed 0.8$^\circ$ off-axis.
-The NO$\nu$A beam facility generates a wide range of energies with 2~GeV average.
-The main targets of NO$\nu$A experiment include probing the violation or conservation of leptonic {\emph CP} and establish the correct ordering of neutrino masses.
+The NO$\nu$A is a long-baseline neutrino oscillation experiment currently operating in USA.
+Akin to the T2K experiment, the NO$\nu$A generates intensive beams of muon neutrinos and antineutrinos using accelerated protons.
+The neutrino beam facility NuMI operates at $700$~kW average beam power and its output is monitored by a near detector located $1$~km away from the beamline.
+The far detector is located $810$~km from the source and is a segmented active calorimeter consisting of highly reflective PVC cells.
+The total fiducial mass of the far detector is $14$~kt.
+Both detector facilities are placed $0.8^\circ$ off-axis.
+The NO$\nu$A beam facility generates a wide range of energies with $2$~GeV average.
+The main objectives of NO$\nu$A experiment include probing the violation or conservation of leptonic CP and establishing the correct ordering of neutrino masses~\cite{NOvA:2025tmb}.

-The NO$\nu$A data set is analysed using the neutrino oscillation data from Ref.~\cite{NOvA:2021nfi}.
-The data consists of six event samples that correspond to 12.5$\times$10$^{20}$ POT exposure in neutrino mode and 13.6$\times$10$^{20}$ POT in antineutrino mode, respectively.
-Owing to the wide neutrino energy range, neutrino events belonging to the NO$\nu$A data set include various types of neutrino charge-current interactions.
-The first four samples are electron-like events that undergo $\nu_\mu \rightarrow \nu_e$ and $\bar{\nu}_\mu \rightarrow \bar{\nu}_e$ oscillations.
-The electron-like samples are further divided into two bins, called low-CNN$_{\rm evt}$ and high-CNN$_{\rm evt}$.
-The low-CNN$_{\rm evt}$ and high-CNN$_{\rm evt}$ bins differ by the purity level in particle identification used in the convolutional neural network algorithm (CNN).
-The remaining two data samples correspond to muon-like events that characterise the disappearance channels $\nu_\mu \rightarrow \nu_\mu$ and $\bar{\nu}_\mu \rightarrow \bar{\nu}_\mu$.
-Whereas the electron-like events are distributed in 6 same-size bins over [1.0, 4.0]~GeV energies, the muon-like events are binned over [0.75, 4.0]~GeV with 19 bins of unequal size.
-NO$\nu$A data also includes a seventh data set, representing the so-called peripheral events.
-In the present work, we analyse all six electron-like and muon-like data samples.
-We also consider the peripheral sample in our analysis.
+The NO$\nu$A dataset~\cite{NOvA:2025tmb} consists of six event samples that correspond to $26.6\times$10$^{20}$ POT in neutrino mode and $12.5\times$10$^{20}$ POT in antineutrino mode, respectively.
+Due to the wide neutrino energy range, neutrino events belonging to the NO$\nu$A dataset include various types of neutrino charged-current interactions.
+The first four samples are the electron-like events that undergo $\nu_\mu \rightarrow \nu_e$ and $\bar{\nu}_\mu \rightarrow \bar{\nu}_e$ oscillations.
+Depending on the purity level of particle identification used in the convolutional neural network (CNN) algorithm, the electron-like samples are further divided into the so-called low-CNN$_{\rm evt}$ and high-CNN$_{\rm evt}$ bins.
+The remaining two data samples correspond to the muon-like events that characterize the disappearance channels $\nu_\mu \rightarrow \nu_\mu$ and $\bar{\nu}_\mu \rightarrow \bar{\nu}_\mu$.
+Whereas the electron-like events are distributed in $6$ same-sized bins over $[1.0, 4.0]$~GeV energies, the muon-like events are binned over $[0.0, 5.0]$~GeV energy range with $22$ bins of unequal size.